Storing and Retrieving Variables

 20 40 60

-Enclosing characters
+Enclosing Characters

-[String: value="a, b and c", storeAs=A] [String: value=`a, b and c`, storeAs=A] [String: value=`"a, b and c"`, storeAs=A] He said [String: value=`{A}`]
+[String: value="a, b and c", storeAs=A] [String: value=`a, b and c`, storeAs=A] [String: value=`"a, b and c"`, storeAs=A]

-Output formatting and precision
+Output Formatting and Precision

 The square root of 2 is [Calculate: value=`Sqrt(2)`, storeAs=A] to 2 decimal places.
 If you square it, you get back to [Calculate: value=`Pow(A, 2)`]